 The only TG that exists in India

-If the years from 2015-18 have shown anything, it is that everyone wants a pie of the Indian middle class.
+If the years from 2015-18 have shown anything, everyone wants a pie of the Indian middle class.
 Said to be a strength of more than 250 million, it is the darling of almost every startup in India and a place where every unicorn around the world wants to enter.
 Organisations change their product according to India and are willing to invest billions with hopes of returns in the long run.

 The 250 million lives in the bigger cities with about a quarter concentrated in the major metros of the country.
 Anyone and everyone who is talented wants to move there as well.
 The possibility of greater opportunities, a dynamic life and better networking encourages entrepreneurs to move to the bigger cities Companies and organisations too, want to move to a Gurgaon or a Bengaluru as they would find better talent there.